Safe Chance Constrained Reinforcement Learning for Batch Process Control: Case Study

 In order to train the desired policy $\pi_C^*(\cdot, \theta)$ via Algorithm \ref{Alg:BOBackoffs}, a GP state space model is required.
-In this work, the model was built using an initial dataset $\mathcal{D}$, generated by simulation of the uncertain process' response to 32 different control sequences, $\mathbf{u}_{0:T}^{(j)}, \ j = [1, \ldots, 32]$ (hence the dataset contains information from 32 separate batch experiments).
+In this work, the model was built using an initial dataset $\mathcal{D}$\footnotemark[5], generated by simulation of the uncertain process' response to 32 different control sequences, $\mathbf{u}_{0:T}^{(j)}, \ j = [1, \ldots, 32]$ (hence the dataset contains information from 32 separate batch experiments).
 Each control sequence was generated via transformation of a Sobol sequence (of length T) to the bounded controls space (as detailed in Section \ref{sec:luteinCS}).
 In practice, this dataset could be generated via an initial design of experiments \cite{petsagkourakis2020safe}.
 Having generated $\mathcal{D}$, ($n_x = 3$) individual GP models were constructed to form a state space model (for the prediction of each state) via the methodology outlined in Section \ref{sec:GPdyna}.
-A prior distribution with mean function $\mathbf{m}(\mathbf{\upsilon}) = 0$ and a matern 5/2 covariance function was specified for each of the constituent models.
+A prior distribution with mean function $\mathbf{m}(\bm{\upsilon}) = 0$ and a matern 5/2 covariance function was specified for each of the constituent models.
 The covariance function was selected according to preliminary experiments, which examined the model's predictive accuracy.
 All GPs were constructed with the GPy 1.9.9 python package and subsequent BO utilised GPyOpt 1.2.6.
+Details of the data used for model construction, as well as metrics relating to the predictive accuracy of the model are detailed in \ref{sec:GPvalid}.